ACADEMIC RULES AND REGULATIONS

 The academic policies, rules, regulations, and procedures serve several purposes: to codify the legislation of the Graduate School of Arts & Sciences Executive Committee, to enable students to proceed efficiently through their courses of study, and to enable the Graduate School to deal with all of its students in an equitable and consistent manner.

 Exceptions to any of the Graduate School’s rules, regulations, and procedures must be secured in writing from the Graduate School.
 No other University officials, including faculty members, are authorized to grant such exceptions independently.
-Any student who is in doubt about how a rule, regulation, or procedure applies to her or him should seek clarification from the Graduate School.
+Any student who is in doubt about how a rule, regulation, or procedure applies to them should seek clarification from the Graduate School.

 Members of the Graduate School Staff are available to discuss specific matters with you.
 Our offices are located in Suite 400 of the Car Barn, located at 3520 Prospect Street.
 N.W.
 The office is open from 9:00 a.m. to 5:00 p.m., Monday through Friday, excluding University holidays.
 Telephone: (202) 687-5974.